dataiku/dss-visual-edit/docs/get-started.md

 Data table features:

-* Automatic detection of changes in the source dataset.
+* Each column can be resized, filtered, and used to sort data.
+* Right-clicking on the column name will show a menu with an option to hide the column, and an option to group rows according to the column's values.
 * Filtering:
   * The default filter is a textual one.
   * In the case of a display-only boolean column, the filter is a tristate checkbox (or a simple checkbox if you specified the column type to be "boolean_tick" via the advanced settings' [editschema](editschema)).
-  * Editable boolean columns will have a textual filter that you can use by typing "true" or "false".
+  * Editable boolean columns have a textual filter that you can use by typing "true" or "false".
-* Right-clicking on the column name will show a menu with an option to hide the column, and an option to group rows according to the column's values.
-* Each column can be resized and filtered.
 * All of this can be reset by clicking on the "Reset View" button in the bottom-left corner.
+* Changes in the source dataset are automatically detected and signaled.
+The user needs to refresh the webpage in order to see them.

 ## Next